-"Dress code"
+"Dress code" online

 While there is no dress code for ERC interviews, and experiences between panels vary, there appears to be a trend towards more formal clothing for the interview in recent years (e.g. shirt and jacket rather than a sweater/T-shirt).
-Most importantly, you should feel comfortable in your clothes.
+Most importantly, you should feel comfortable in your clothes, also in front of the camera.
 If in doubt, we suggest to choose a more formal wear.